szarfai1343/Ingredient-consumption-task/README.md

 ## 📌 Notes

 These programs were written individually as part of a recruitment challenge and demonstrate algorithmic thinking, date/time handling, and basic reporting.
-Feel free to use them as references or base projects for similar use cases.